Why Trataka Meditation?

 A Beginner’s experience in Trataka Meditation – how to do it effectively.

 Let us say you decide to do trāṭaka for a period of ten minutes.
 For those ten minutes, you must be still like a rock restricting your eye movements as well.
 It is important to not blink at all.
 Tears will start to roll down, but you should stay unmoved.
-Each time your mind goes off the tangent, bring your focus back to the object.
+Each time your mind goes off on a tangent, bring your focus back to the object.
 You can do trāṭaka on any object, but doing it on a candle flame has a purifying effect on your mind.

 It is best to do the practice at least twice a day: in the morning and before going to bed at night.
 Steadily and gradually increase your ability to stay unblinking as part of this practice.
 It requires patience and resolve.
 If you have both, you are bound to gain benefits from the practice.